Caloric theory: Caloric

+1787 copy of "Méthode de Nomenclature Chimique," featuring work by Morveau.

 Caloric vs. heat

 The term “caloric” was not coined until 1787, when Louis-Bernard Guyton de Morveau used calorique in a work he co-edited with Lavoisier.
 The word “caloric” was first used in English in a 1788 translation of Guyton de Morveau's essay by James St. John.

 In his influential 1789 textbook Traité Élémentaire de Chimie, Lavoisier clarified the concept of caloric and introduced it to a wider audience.
+The book defined an element as a single substance that can't be broken down by chemical analysis and from which all chemical compounds are formed.
+He published his discovery that fermentation produces Carbon dioxide (carbonic gas) and spirit of wine, saying that it is "more appropriately called by the Arabic word alcohol since it is formed from cider or fermented sugar as well as wine", and publishing the first chemical equation "grape must = carbonic acid + alcohol", calling this reaction "one of the most extraordinary in chemistry", noting "In these experiments, we have to assume that there is a true balance or equation between the elements of the compounds with which we start and those obtained at the end of the chemical reaction."

 Lavoisier emphasized that caloric was the cause of heat and therefore could not be equated with heat, i.e. not be the cause of itself.
 As for a definition of heat, Lavoisier offered just a simple, dictionary-style explanation:

 heat ... the sensation which we call warmth being caused by the accumulation of this substance, we cannot, in strict language, distinguish it by the term heat; because the same name would then very improperly express both cause and effect.
 For this reason, in the memoir which I published in 1777, I gave it the names of igneous fluid and matter of heat.
 In [Méthode de nomenclature chimique] we have distinguished the cause of heat, or that exquisitely elastic fluid which produces it, by the term of caloric.